glowieframework/glowie-website/documentation/v1.x/basic-application-modules/response.md

 The first parameter is the code to set, and the second an optional custom reason phrase to send.

-`Response` class has a few constants with the most common status codes that can help you find faster the code you need.
+The `Response` class has a few constants with the most common status codes that can help you find faster the code you need.

 _Example_
 ```php